eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 # Ertapenem

-Ertapenem is a [[carbapenem]] antibiotic and probably a drug of last resort in New Zealand, infection disease would like to be involved in its prescription.
+Ertapenem is a [[carbapenem]] antibiotic and probably a drug of last resort in New Zealand, infectious disease would like to be involved in its prescription.
+It comes as a sodium salt, in a [[lyophilised]] powder for injection.
 Meropenem is used (slightly) more routinely.
-It comes as a sodium salt, in a lyophilised powder for injection.

 For intramuscular administration, the New Zealand formulary advises reconstitution with 3.2mL of 1% lidocaine followed by immediate injection.

 > [!tldr] Dosing
-> - 1g IV daily for severe infections, with a few Hail Marys
+> - 1g IV daily for severe infections (with a few Hail Marys).

 ![[Pasted image 20251120214019.png]]
 By Fvasconcellos - Public Domain, [link](https://commons.wikimedia.org/w/index.php?curid=1014547)